njogumbugua/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody scripts adds execution permission to the owner, the group owner and the other users, to the file hello

 8-James_Bond script sets the permission to the file hello as follows

+9-John_Doe script ets the mode of the file hello to this -rwxr-x-wx

+10-mirror_permissions script sets the mode of the file hello the same as olleh’s mode